niteshpk/number-converter/README.md

 2. Click the "Convert" button.
 3. The binary number will be displayed below the input field.

+### Decimal to Octal Conversion

+To convert a decimal number to an octal number:

+1. Enter a decimal number in the input field.
+2. Click the "Convert" button.
+3. The octal number will be displayed below the input field.

+### Octal to Decimal Conversion

+To convert an octal number to a decimal number:

+1. Enter an octal number in the input field.
+2. Click the "Convert" button.
+3. The decimal number will be displayed below the input field.

+### Decimal to Hexadecimal Conversion

+To convert a decimal number to a hexadecimal number:

+1. Enter a decimal number in the input field.
+2. Click the "Convert" button.
+3. The hexadecimal number will be displayed below the input field.

+### Hexadecimal to Decimal Conversion

+To convert a hexadecimal number to a decimal number:

+1. Enter a hexadecimal number in the input field.
+2. Click the "Convert" button.
+3. The decimal number will be displayed below the input field.

+### Binary Coded Decimal (BCD) to Decimal Conversion

+To convert a Binary Coded Decimal (BCD) number to a decimal number:

+1. Enter a BCD number in the input field.
+2. Click the "Convert" button.
+3. The decimal number will be displayed below the input field.

+### Decimal to Binary Coded Decimal (BCD) Conversion

+To convert a decimal number to a Binary Coded Decimal (BCD) number:

+1. Enter a decimal number in the input field.
+2. Click the "Convert" button.
+3. The BCD number will be displayed below the input field.

+### ASCII to Binary Conversion

+To convert an ASCII text to a binary number:

+1. Enter an ASCII text in the input field.
+2. Click the "Convert" button.
+3. The binary number will be displayed below the input field.

+### Binary to ASCII Conversion

+To convert a binary number to an ASCII text:

+1. Enter a binary number in the input field.
+2. Click the "Convert" button.
+3. The ASCII text will be displayed below the input field.

 ## Built With

 - [React](https://reactjs.org/) - JavaScript library for building user interfaces